johnnovak/gridmonger-site/source/moving-around.rst

 The most basic mode of operation is *Normal Mode*; this is what most people will use 90% of the time.
 When you start Gridmonger for the first time, you are in *Normal Mode*.
-This is indicated by the square shape of the cursor.
+This is indicated by a square shaped cursor.

 .. raw:: html